Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 3) Data analysis

-To understand the causes of data errors and to prevent any delays or errors, we analyzed more than a million items of data on patents and utility models in the KIPOnet database and we fixed 475,000 errors with the aid of the SQL program.
+To understand the causes of data errors and prevent delays or errors, KIPO analyzed more than one million patents and utility model data in KIPOnet and fixed 973,000 errors using SQL.

 Korean Patent Abstracts